Last updated: July 2026

 Term deposits as an alternative

 For large lump sums that won't be touched, a term deposit locks in a rate for the full term — no conditions to meet, no risk of rate cuts mid-term, and most have no balance caps on competitive rates.
 The trade-off is that your money is locked until maturity.
-Compare term deposit rates at AURatePulse →
+If a locked-in rate appeals, compare term deposits across Australian banks before committing.

 Get notified when rates change